srikanth30494/MERN/README.md

 Make sure your nodeJS version is >= 4.2.1 and npm version is >=3.0.0.

 ## Configs:
-sst-app-client can be build locally for both Development and Production Environments.
-All the environment variables are set in Webpack to build it in both local and production environments.
+All the environment variables and configs are set in Webpack to build the App in both local and production environments.
+For Development version uses `webpack.common.dev.js & webpack.dev.js` and
+For production version `webpack.common.aot.js & webpack.prod.js`

 ## Setting up project locally:
 In order to `Run` the project locally in development mode, you need access to two repositories.